khangha13/QUILT2/quilt2_past_problem_and_solution.md

 3. ✅ **Reference panel is phased** (genotypes use `|` not `/`)
 4. ✅ **VCF files are indexed** (`.csi` or `.tbi` index files exist)
 5. ✅ **Delete cached files** when changing configuration
+6. ✅ **Reference FASTA with .fai** available when using `--standardise-name` on VCFs with undefined contig headers